E.J. Lace

 “So where are we going?”
 I ask as I tap my knees with my hands.

 “A brothel.
-Well, we could go to a strip club.
+Or maybe a strip club.
 What do you feel like?”
 He jokes.

-“It’s a surprise, gorgeous.”
+“It’s a surprise, beautiful.”
 He reaches out and intertwines our fingers.

 I pull my hand back and fold it with my other across my lap.